Skip to main content

 Stacking hours of practice endlessly on top of each other won’t accelerate the process.
 Instead, you’ll just get tired.

 “There are constraints here on how many hours you can sustain that concentration to make improvements.
 And that will be a limiting factor,” Ericsson says.
 “Also by pushing yourself, spending more time, you can get psychological burnout, where there is no physical problem, it’s just that you are tired and you have lost your motivation.
 And that is something that happens occasionally when people put in too much effort.
+You need to find that perfect balance where you push yourself as much as is necessary and then you get enough rest.”

-So, to sum up Ericssons argument: While you may not be an amazing tattooists right now, the only thing that is guaranteed to stop you from becoming one is if you decide that those of us who can tattoo well are born with some special magic fairy dust in their brains.
+Discipline and dedication are the key to becoming an expert in anything.
+It takes of lot of focused hard work.
+So, to sum up Ericssons argument: While you may not be an amazing tattooists right now, the only thing that is guaranteed to stop you from becoming one is believing that those of us who can tattoo well are born with some special magic fairy dust in our brains.